OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

    (get-model)

   ```
-  and the command `alt-ergo --frontend dolmen INPUT.smt2` produces
+  and the command `alt-ergo INPUT.smt2` produces
   the output model
   ```
   unknown